deyja8/Simon-game/README.md

 # Simon-game
-A Simon game made with HTML/CSS/JS language.
+A Simon game made with HTML/CSS/JS language made as part of an entertainment platform project in a 00's vibe.